 The Plan pays 100% of covered expenses after you make any applicable copay.
 If you use a non-network provider, the Plan only pays up to the maximum shown in the table for your vision care.
-However, if you are under age 19, any amounts the Plan pays for your vision exam will not count toward the \$30 maximum benefit for non-network exams.

-- Exams, consultations, or treatment by a licensed vision care professional. - Lenses, including single vision, bifocal lenses, trifocal lenses, or lenticular lenses. - Frames. - Daily wear or extended wear contact lenses.
+- Exams, consultations, or treatment by a licensed vision care professional. - Lenses, including single vision, lined bifocal lenses, lined trifocal lenses, or lenticular lenses. - Frames. - Contact lenses.
+You must get prior approval from VSP in order to get medically necessary contacts.

 You can also get low vision services if a network provider believes you need additional treatment.
-Davis must pre-approve any low vision services.
-Generally, the Plan pays 100% of low vision services, regardless of whether you use a network or a non-network provider, as long as Davis pre-approves the services.
-(Certain maximum benefits may apply to low vision services.)
-Contact Davis Vision for more information about low vision services, including any maximum benefits.
+VSP must pre-approve any low vision services.
+Generally, the Plan pays 100% of low vision tests, up to 2 tests per year, and 75% for supplemental aids, up to \$1,000 every 2 years, regardless of whether you use a network or a non-network provider.
+Your VSP provider must prescribe the low vision services, and you must meet VSP's criteria for eligibility for low level vision services.
+Contact VSP for more information about low vision services.

-See page F-2 for a list of the types of treatments, services and supplies that are not covered by the Plan.
 The following treatments, services, and supplies are not covered under the vision benefit:

-- Services and supplies not specifically listed as covered. - Non-prescription lenses. - Two pairs of spectacle lenses instead of bifocals. - Any type of lenses, frames, services, supplies, or options that are not covered under the Davis contract. - Low vision services or supplies that are not pre-approved, or that are more than the maximum benefits or frequency limits specified in the contract with Davis. - Replacement of lost or broken lenses or frames before the beginning of a 12-month benefit period.
+- Non-prescription lenses. - Two pairs of glasses instead of bifocals. - Any type of lenses, frames, services, supplies, or options that are not covered under the VSP contract. - Exams or eyewear required for employment. - Missed appointment charges. - Orthoptics or vision training or any associated supplemental testing. - Medical or surgical treatment of the eyes. - Contact lens modification, polishing or cleaning. - Low vision services or supplies that are not pre-approved, or that are more than the maximum benefits or frequency limits specified in the contract with VSP. - Replacement of lost or broken contacts, lenses, or frames before the beginning of a 12-month benefit period. - Frames/lenses in addition to contact lenses during the same benefit period. - Any other service or supply excluded under the VSP contract.